-Marital Property Laws in AZ
+Marital Property Laws in Arizona

 One of the confusing aspects of divorce is the division of marital property in Arizona.
 The important qualifier is “marital” property.
 Some assets may be deemed non-marital.
-How do the courts determine whether a property is marital or non-marital property?
+How do the courts determine whether a property is a marital or non-marital property?

-The parties may agree on how to divide their marital property in an marital property in an Arizona divorce case divorce case.
+The parties may agree on how to divide their marital property in a marital property in an Arizona divorce case divorce case.
 If the parties do not agree on how to divide their marital property, the court will do so.
 The division of marital assets is required to be fair and equitable; although in some cases whether or not the court succeeded in keeping the division fair and equitable could be argued.

 Marital Property Laws in Arizona | Sole and Separate Property